xonq/mycotools/mycotools/MTDB.md

 ## Database management

-The primary MTDB should be generated from one user, and privileges should be distributed using `chmod`.
+The primary MTDB should be generated from one user, and privileges should be distributed using `chmod`; e.g. `chmod -R 755`.
 Note, the primary user/group are the only ones with privileges to update and merge manually curated `predb` files into the primary database.

 Users should refrain from making edits to database files as unexpected errors